 The mare presented for reassessment five days later.
 The focal area of corneal opacity was reduced in size and intensity and was now fluorescein negative.
 The mass could now be visualized and it was noted to be pigmented and consistent in appearance with a melanoma.

-An initial course of four vaccinations administered.
-During , the mare had one episode of mild corneal ulceration which was managed medically as before.
+An initial course of four vaccinations was administered.
+During this, the mare had one episode of mild corneal ulceration which was managed medically as before.
 Ultrasonography at the time of the fourth injection (six weeks after presentation) was very similar.

 The horse presented for a booster vaccination in February 2019.
 The owner reported three episodes of corneal ulceration in the previous 6 months, which responded quickly to treatment.
 Visually the mass appeared similarly to previous examinations, and on ultrasonography no change in dimensions were noted, but the centre of the mass appeared less echoic than previously.